Fidget-Spinner/Fidget-Spinner.github.io/posts/faster-jit-plan.md

 ADD_NO_REFCOUNT (+)
 ```

 I implemented the pass to do the lifetime analysis in CPython's JIT optimizer [earlier this year](https://github.com/python/cpython/issues/134584)  in CPython.
-However, as no bytecodes are converted yet, we don't see a speedup.
+However, as almost no bytecodes are converted yet, we don't see a speedup.
 We do see a speedup in microbenchmarks such as nbody of about [6%](https://github.com/python/cpython/pull/135465#issuecomment-3009304472).
 The key idea however, is that this now unblocks the register allocator, allowing it to do this:

 ```
 LOAD_BORROW_REG_0_1 x